You’ve likely heard the terms button-up and button-down regarding your dress shirts.

 Button-down shirts are remarkably similar.
 They also have buttons running down the entire length of the shirt in the center.

-The most significant difference is that button-down shirts have small buttons at the collar points so that you can button down your collar.
+The most significant difference is in the shirt collar style.
+Button-down shirts have small buttons at the collar points so that you can button down your collar.

 The addition of these tiny buttons on the button-down collar shirt arose as a form of function, not a style choice.